-- 5 Check whether the issuer company has complied with Regulation 31 of the SEBI (LODR) Regulations, 2015 with reference to holding of specified securities and shareholding pattern. - 6 Check the copy of the confirmation submitted by the Managing Director/Company Secretary of the issuer company with reference to compliance with the regulations. - 7 Check whether the allotment has been made in dematerialised form.
+- 5 Check whether the issuer company has complied with Regulation 31 of Listing Regulation with reference to holding of specified securities and shareholding pattern. - 6 Check the copy of the confirmation submitted by the Managing Director/Company Secretary of the issuer company with reference to. compliance with the regulations. - 7 Check whether the allotment has been made in dematerialised form.